close

 Instructions

-2. In a large saucepan, place the Vegetable Stock, onion, garlic, curry powder, cumin, and paprika.
+• In a large saucepan, place the Vegetable Stock, onion, garlic, curry powder, cumin, and paprika.
 Bring to a boil over medium heat, and add the couscous.
-Cook over medium heat, uncovered, until the liquid has been absorbed and the couscous is al dente, 5 to 10 minutes.
-Add 1 to 2 tablespoons water toward the end of cooking if the liquid is absorbed and the couscous starts to stick to the pan.
+Cook over medium heat, uncovered, 5 to 10 minutes or until the liquid has been absorbed and the couscous is al dente, adding water, 1 to 2 tablespoons at a time, if couscous starts to stick to the pan.
 Transfer to a large bowl and let cool.

 Recipe Rating